 This is exactly what it sounds like.

 Include a number in your ad that people can click-to-call.
 On a desktop, the 10-digit number is displayed (picture 1 below).
 Call extensions on mobile devices will have a phone icon for users to click-to-call (picture 2 below).
-Either way, AdWords offers call conversion tracking in order for businesses to track their call extension data.
+Either way, Google offers call conversion tracking in order for businesses to track their call extension data.

 App extensions will only appear if the user is on a mobile device.
 The link is located below the ad’s text or to the right: